ab-kubernetes/demo-sidebyside/README.md

 ### Deployment

-- Create first a project where you will deploy the 3 applications : `oc new-project cool-demo`
+- Create first a project where you will deploy the 3 applications : `oc new-project demo`
-- For each one of the applications, apply the `kubefiles/knService_docker.yml` file using the command : `oc apply -f kubefiles/knService_docker.yml`.
+- For each one of the applications, apply the `kubefiles/knService_docker.yml` file using the command : `oc apply -f kubefiles/knService_docker.yml -n demo`.
 - To force KNative to launch (and keep running) a single pod of the application, you can poll the application by executing the `./knpoller.sh` script (or `./knpoller_ocp4.sh` if using OpenShift 4.x).

 ### Running the actual scenario